ivopetkov/data-object/docs/markdown/ivopetkov.datalist.map.method.md

 # IvoPetkov\DataList::map

-Applies the callback to the objects of the list
+Applies the callback to the objects of the list.

 ```php
 public IvoPetkov\DataList map ( callable $callback )